DhareshP/E-Commerce-Website/README.md

 This is an online sportstore, where an user can browser different sports products.

-this is jus a front end part of the Project
+this is just the front end part of the Project